Getting started as quickly as possible¶

 alces storagecommands provide access to object storage services including S3 and Dropbox.

 alces gridwarecommand to view and install software.
 The

 mainrepository lists stable packages, with a larger list of applications available as part of the

-- Your cluster comes with an installation of a batch job scheduler; the default is SLURM, and a range of other schedulers are also available.
-Use the
+- Your cluster comes with an installation of the SGE job-scheduler; use the

 alces templatecommand for a list of template job-scripts to get you started.